 The student/parent filed an amended tax return.

 The student/parent filed a Puerto Rican or foreign tax return.

 FAFSA home address does not match the IRS DRT address.

 *In the case of number 7, the applicant can go back into FAFSA on the web and make a correction to the FAFSA, which will allow for completion of IRS data retrieval.
 Electronic filers should wait at least 3 weeks and paper filers should wait 11 weeks before using the IRS DRT to make this correction.
 The applicant would then resubmit the FAFSA.
 However, if these applicants do not make this correction, and if they are selected for verification, they must submit an IRS tax return transcript to the Financial Aid and Scholarships Office.

-All 2012 (for 1314) and 2013 (for 1415) IRS Tax Return Transcripts submitted to the Financial Aid and Scholarships Office must be clearly marked with the student's name and UV ID.
-(This includes student, spouse, and parent(s) 2012 or 2013 IRS Tax Return Transcripts.)
+All 2013 (for 1415) IRS Tax Return Transcripts submitted to the Financial Aid and Scholarships Office must be clearly marked with the student's name and UV ID.
+(This includes student, spouse, and parent(s) 2013 IRS Tax Return Transcripts.)
 Failure to mark the IRS Tax Return Transcripts with the student's name and UV ID will prevent the student from receiving their financial aid.

-Tax filers can request a transcript, free of charge, of their 2012 or 2013 tax return from the IRS.
-Starting in January 2014, tax filers can download their IRS Tax Return Transcripts directly from the IRS website.
+Tax filers can request a transcript, free of charge, of their 2013 tax return from the IRS.
+Tax filers can download their IRS Tax Return Transcripts directly from the IRS website.